-The problem is that when users come across boring surveys, they won’t persevere and fill it out completely.
+The problem is that when users come across boring surveys, they won’t continue and fill it out completely.
 Making the information collected ineffective.

-Here’s how you can quickly improve your feedback forms today.
+Here’s how you can quickly improve your feedback forms.

 Problems with surveys (why are they less successful than feedback forms?)